 "Each industry focuses on specific topics and moves in its own cocoon," says Johannes Becker, Director Competence Center Schreiner PrinTronics at Schreiner Group.

-As a manufacturer of RFID functional labels, Schreiner Group is active in the automotive, pharmaceutical and medical technology, banking and government sectors and presented its core topic of printed electronics at the last ISPO Digitize Summit in Munich.
+As a manufacturer of RFID functional labels, Schreiner Group is active in the automotive, pharmaceutical and medical technology.

 "We wanted to see if there were any overlaps with the sports industry," says Becker.
 There was great interest, but the road to common products is still long.
 "Such processes take years, we know that from other industries."